bimdata/documentation-old/doc_sphinx/tutorials/api_retrieve-elements.rst

 Step 2.
 Set up your project
 ===============================

-Once your app exists and you have your Access Token, you are able to use the API.
+Once your app exists and you have your Access Token, you can use the API.
 Begin with the creation of a Cloud (`What's a cloud?`_), in which you create a Project (`What's a project?`_).
 In the script below, there is an example of the creation of a project in your Cloud through API, so you can have a ``projectId``.
 First, define a name to create your first Cloud.
 Post this ``name`` on |api_url|/cloud using your Access Token.